tomdalling/tomdalling.com/input/posts/2020-11-21_consistent-hammer-man.md

 turn off the TV?
 Throw the hammer at it.

-He might look at his neighbour who uses a saw, a whisk, and a TV remote, and think that they are being inconsistent.
+He might look at his neighbour who uses a saw, a whisk, and a TV remote, and think that the neighbour is inconsistent.
 All these different tools take time to learn, and cost money, and take up space, when a simple hammer could have been used instead.
 That's all true.